pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 Hypermedia means that no API documentation is needed to navigate between the application states.
 So, beyond theory, **a real-life-working hypermedia model** is the main promise of the JSAX-RS HATEOAS API.

-The structure in _Figure 3_ follows a basic set of constraints that made it understandable by automatized systems.
-These rules are shown below:
+The structure in _Figure 3_ follows a basic set of constraints that made it understandable by automatized systems:

 - separation of concerns
 - uniform structure